-Many of you have asked, and I’m finally starting it on the channel.
+Many of you have asked, and I’m finally starting it on the website.
 I’ll be reviewing sound bars for your home entertainment.
 Today, we’re looking at one from Yamaha.
 This one features Air Surround Xtreme, essentially a virtual 7.1 surround sound experience, plus it comes with a dedicated wireless subwoofer.
 The model number is on your screen, and this Soundbar retails for $1000 at the time of this video, making this one premium option when you compare it to the competition.
-As always, I’ll place my Affiliate Links in the video description below, click on those links, and they’ll give you the most updated prices in real time, you never know when these things might go on sale.
+I’ve also reviewed the Bose Soundtouch 300 Soundbar here as well.
+As always, I’ll place my Affiliate Links up above, click on those links, and they’ll give you the most updated prices in real time, you never know when these things might go on sale.

 Going over the physical features first, the sound bar is much more compact than what I anticipated for it’s price.
 The Yamaha has a slim profile that lays flat on the table as shown in the video, or the other option is having the ability to be wall mounted.
 The only issue, the retail box does not include any wall mounting screws.

 The Subwoofer itself looks like a perfect cube at every angle satisfying my OCD for sure.
-The subwoofer is also quite small, measuring 12inches in nearly every direction.
-(Key Feature : 5-½” Woofer) Rotating the rear, there’s no knobs to adjust bass levels or gain, but simple enough Wireless pairing, a Status light, and two physical connections to the soundbar are offered.
+The subwoofer is also quite small, measuring 12 inches in nearly every direction.
+Rotating the rear, there’s no knobs to adjust bass levels or gain, but simple enough Wireless pairing, a Status light, and two physical connections to the soundbar are offered.

 All of this can be controlled through the MusicCast App that’s available on both Apple and Android.
 With this Yamaha sound bar, you can have Pandora, Spotify, and a few other streaming services as shown on your screen streamed for entertainment.
 It doesn’t have to use your phones data or internet service.
 If you don’t want Wifi, you can always use Bluetooth as well to play music directly off of your phone as an alternative.

 Now, right before I get into the sound test, I wanted to go over what Audio Formats this Sound Bar covers.
-It has nearly everything which is great, but the only one that stood out for this speaker’s price range, it doesn’t have Dolby Atmos. ( Key Features : Dolby Atmos provides an additional level of immersion by offering “height” in directional audio experiences, versus traditional infront, behind, left and right, sides, etc) There are indeed other speakers, specifically Samsung and LG comes to mind… offering premium sound bars with Dolby Atmos built in, and at times, a hundred to two hundred dollars cheaper.
+It has nearly everything which is great, but the only one that stood out for this speaker’s price range, it doesn’t have Dolby Atmos.
+There are indeed other speakers, specifically Samsung and LG comes to mind… offering premium sound bars with Dolby Atmos built in, and at times, a hundred to two hundred dollars cheaper.
 For the price range, I was expecting Yamaha to be up there with the latest Dolby technology.